 The faster your product passes the stage of the production pipeline and gets shipped out the factory door, the sooner it will fall into the hands of happy customers.
 That’s your major goal in manufacturing — to maximize the production line performance and deliver finished goods to customers in a timely manner.

-In this article, we describe how a machine learning (ML) approach can bring value to your manufacturing company and reduce equipment failures.
+In this article, we describe how a machine learning (ML) approach can bring value to your manufacturing company and reduce industrial equipment failures.
 To explain things better, we discuss an appliance manufacturer’s case and tell how we helped this company to reduce machine failure that occurred on the factory floor.

 Equipment failure happens all the time, and its consequences could range from easily fixed issues with minimal maintenance costs to catastrophic breakdowns with expensive downtimes, delays in production, profit reductions, and so on.
 Still, we can distinguish between two main reasons why reducing machine failure makes sense in manufacturing.